Why does WOSU and central Ohio need a new WOSU headquarters?

 Who is the project architect and contractor?

-Campus Partners is coordinating the construction of the WOSU headquarters, which is being designed by Meyers + Associates working in partnership with Russ Berger Design Group, Messer Construction MKSK Landscape Design, Jezerinac Geers Structural Engineering, EMH&T Planning, Prater Engineering, and Diversified, which provides broadcast integration services.
+Campus Partners is coordinating the construction of the WOSU headquarters, which also includes the work of MKSK Landscape Design, Jezerinac Geers Structural Engineering, EMH&T Planning and Prater Engineering.

 What is the construction schedule?